 - loss of appetite

 The heart is a double pump made up of four chambers.
-Deoxygenated blood from the veins enters the right upper chamber (right atrium or auricle), is passed to the right lower chamber (right ventricle), and then pumped to the lungs.
-Oxygenated blood from the lungs enters the left upper chamber (left atrium or auricle) and then enters the left lower chamber (left ventricle).
+Deoxygenated blood from the veins enters the right upper chamber (right atrium), is passed to the right lower chamber (right ventricle), and then pumped to the lungs.
+Oxygenated blood from the lungs enters the left upper chamber (left atrium) and then enters the left lower chamber (left ventricle).
 The blood is then pumped around the body, under pressure, via arteries.

 In a person with CHF, the left ventricle does not empty properly.
 This leads to increased pressure in the atria (upper chambers) and the nearby veins.
-This backlog of blood triggers fluid retention (oedema) in the lungs, abdominal organs and legs.
-This affects the kidneys, interferes with their function and leads to retention of salt and water, causing oedema.
+This backlog of blood affects the kidneys – interfering with their function and leading to fluid retention (oedema) in the lungs, abdominal organs and legs.

 In some people with heart failure, rather than failed pumping of the blood from the left ventricle, there is failed relaxation of the left ventricle.
 This also leads to blood pooling under back-pressure.